GoblinArchives/LiminalHorror/Design Framework.md

 The [core rules](https://goblinarchives.github.io/LiminalHorror/Core%20Game/) are built on the chassis of Carin (and by extension Into the Odd & Knave).
 This foundation allows for easy to engage with rules that allow people to generate characters quickly, and jump into play.

-Liminal Horror intentionally took something that worked well and made a few adjustments (modernization of equipment and language, taking away scars and adding the stress/fallout system based on the damage/scar system).
+Liminal Horror took something that worked well and made a few adjustments (modernization of equipment and language, taking away scars and adding the stress/fallout system based on the damage/scar system).
 This document showcases what design aspects make LH works well for general ttrpg horror, and what aspects adventure designers can tweak to help reinforce the specific themes/genres of horror and the weird.